emerald-dao/beginner-cadence-course/chapter5/day3/README.md

 1. What does "force casting" with `as!` do?
 Why is it useful in our Collection?

 2. What does `auth` do?
+When do we use it?

-3. This last quest will be your most diffcult yet.
+3. This last quest will be your most difficult yet.
 Take this contract:

 ```swift
 import NonFungibleToken from 0x02